 FRONTLINE HELP IN MENTAL HEALTH

-Our Frontline Help in Mental Health program equips you with the skills and confidence to provide initial support to someone experiencing a psychological or mental health problem, including crisis situations such as panic attacks, suicidal thoughts, or severe distress.
+Our Frontline Help in Mental Health program empowers you with the practical skills and confidence to provide early support to someone experiencing a mental health issue—whether it’s a panic attack, suicidal thoughts, or acute emotional distress.

 Weekly online webinar dates: